emmazhao6/OXTR-Gene-Expression-in-Patients-with-Amyotrophic-Lateral-Sclerosis/README.md

 We used Cyberduck and downloaded the counts from xanadu.
 Then we followed the tutorial to analyze our data.
 We did Histogram of the log scaled counts;Plot the shrunken log2 fold changes against the raw changes; we also get normalized, variance-stabilized transformed counts for visualization; We found top 50 log fold change genes.

-7)In the future, we are going to enlarge the sample size and normalize the count of each interested gene to analyze.
+7)Next step: we are going to enlarge the sample size and normalize the count of each interested gene to analyze.